 In the summer of 1995 the players and officials of Maccabi Association London (MAL) decided that they had reached the limits of Sunday football and that a new challenge was required.

-During the 1999 close season, the club revised its management structure, and decided to change its name to LONDON MACCABI LIONS, whilst retaining its all-Jewish status.
-This brought in an influx of new players, from a number of Maccabi League clubs, including champions Scrabble.
+During the summer of 1999, the club revised its management structure, and decided to change its name to LONDON MACCABI LIONS, whilst retaining its all-Jewish status.
+This brought in an influx of new players, from a number of Maccabi League clubs, including national champions Scrabble.
 Under the management team of Bobby Fisher and Adam Solomons the 1st team lost only three league games in their first season as they won the Division 1, and also reached the semi-finals of the Aubrey Cup.